torvalds/linux/Documentation/virt/kvm/locking.rst

 For direct sp, we can easily avoid it since the spte of direct sp is fixed to gfn.
 For indirect sp, we disabled fast page fault for simplicity.

-A solution for indirect sp could be to pin the gfn, for example via gfn_to_pfn_memslot_atomic, before the cmpxchg.
+A solution for indirect sp could be to pin the gfn before the cmpxchg.
 After the pinning:

 - We have held the refcount of pfn; that means the pfn can not be freed and be reused for another gfn.